Confidential Lady (horse): 2006: three-year-old season

 Confidential Lady began her second campaign in the 1000 Guineas over the Rowley Mile at Newmarket on 7 May and started at odds of 12/1 in a thirteen-runner field.
 She tracked the front-running Speciosa for most of the way but was unable to close the gap in the final stages and was beaten two and a half lengths into second place.
 Those finishing behind included Nasheej, Spinning Queen, Rumplestiltskin, Nannina and Donna Blini.
 Three weeks later the filly was made the 5/2 favourite for the Irish 1000 Guineas on heavy ground at the Curragh but after leading for most of the way she tired in the last quarter mile and came home sixth of the fifteen runners behind Nightime.

 On 11 June Confidential Lady was sent to France again for the Prix de Diane over 2100 metres at Chantilly Racecourse and was made the 8/1 fifth choice in the betting by British bookmakers but went off at 43/1 on the French pari-mutuel.
 Germance (Prix Saint-Alary) started favourite, while the best fancied of the other fourteen runners were Daltaya (Prix de la Grotte), Alloway (Prix Cléopâtre) and Queen Cleopatra (Derrinstown Stud 1,000 Guineas Trial).
-In a change of tactics Confidential Lady was retrained by Sanders in the early stages before moving up on the inside to make the final turn in fifth place.
+In a change of tactics Confidential Lady was restrained by Sanders in the early stages before moving up on the inside to make the final turn in fifth place.
 She was switched to the left in the straight, overtook the leader Germance 200 metres and won by one and a half lengths from the favourite with Queen Cleopatra a nose away in third.
 Her winning time of 2:05.9 equaled the race record set by Lypharita in 1985.
 Mark Prescott, who was winning a first classic race in a 35-year training career said "We were lucky with the draw, we were lucky knowing that there would be a strong pace and we were very lucky that the filly was tough enough to take a race like this only two weeks after that slightly disappointing run in Ireland.
 But she'll have a bit of a breather now, which she thoroughly deserves".